arso-project/sonar/README.md

 npm run bootstrap
 ```

 In the root folder is a symlink `sonar` that leads to `sonar-server/bin.js` which is the main entry point.
-Through `./sonar` you can start both the UI and the server (they are seperate services at the moment).
+Through `./sonar` you can start both the UI and the server.

 ```sh
 # start sonar-server and server-ui in dev mode